It's a 38 foot mobile science laboratory – and creative space – complete with the latest technologies.

 Power through Pedaling: Students race against time and each other to generate the most wattage and burn the most calories on our STEM Explorer Super Bikes!

-Projectile Motion: Student teams use knowledge of projectile motion to compete to hit various targets using foam balls and air canons.
+Projectile Motion: Student teams use knowledge of projectile motion to make predictions of the relationship between launch angle and distance traveled using balls shot from air cannons.

 Snap Circuits: Students learn the basic ideas of electrical circuitry in a safe and educational manner.